 But it’s well documented that people with serious mental illness and those with co-occurring disorders are at the highest risk of being rearrested and winding up back in prison.
 Advocates say that’s because they don’t receive adequate treatment that could help stabilize them over the long-term.
 Many are denied access to treatment after they’re arrested.
 Medicaid is the largest provider of mental health services in the country, but many states suspend or cancel Medicaid during incarceration.

 Finkelstein and the Broward County task force investigating the local public health system came to a similar conclusion.
 They pushed to establish a court that would treat people with mental illness more humanely and aim to break the cycle of retraumatization and rearrest.
-A few years earlier, Broward County had founded the nation’s first drug court—which diverted some people arrested on substance abuse charges to rehabilitation programs and dropped their charges if they complied with their treatment plans.
+A few years earlier, Broward County had founded the nation’s third drug court—which diverted some people arrested on substance abuse charges to rehabilitation programs and dropped their charges if they complied with their treatment plans.
 The drug court was so effective at preventing rearrest that Broward officials decided to base the mental health court on a similar model.
 “Their passion was so intense,” Lerner-Wren recalls.
 “At the time, it was quite an aspirational vision, and it remains so today.”

 In 1997, Lerner-Wren, shortly after having been elected to the local circuit court, was tasked with founding what would come to be the first mental health court of its kind in the country.
 Back then, the concept of a trauma-informed legal community was gaining traction, and its reform-minded members were starting to get excited about a new idea—therapeutic justice.

 “Courts are therapeutic agents,” Lerner-Wren says.
 Whether therapeutic or antitherapeutic, “the court process has a psychological impact.
 That process can tip the scales toward dignity and respect.”